-In our efforts to provide more reliable communications with Residents and Businesses in the county, we have implemented Swiftreach Networks, Inc. as our Emergency Notification service provider.
+In our efforts to provide more reliable communications with Residents and Businesses in the county, we have implemented Swift911™ from SwiftReach Networks, Inc. as our Emergency Notification service.

-If you are not receiving these calls, please fill out the form below to add or update your contact information.
-You may also remove yourself from our lists.
+If you are not receiving these calls and would like to, please click Register Now! in the form on this page and then add your contact information.
+After you are registered, you may also use this form to update your information or remove yourself from our lists.

 When registering for the Cobb County Weather Alerts Opt In List, citizens will be included in alerts for the following hazards issued by the National Weather Service: Flash Flood Warning, Flood Warning, Tornado Warning, Winter Storm Warning and Winter Weather Advisory.
 You will be alerted by voice, e-mail and text messages based on the information you provide during the registration process.
 Registration and alerts are also available via the SwiftReach Public phone app for Android and iOS.

 Severe Thunderstorm Warnings are not currently included in the Cobb County Weather Alerts Opt In List.
 Tornado Warnings, which are currently included, coincide with the triggering of the County’s tornado siren system when Tornado Warnings are issued for specific geographic areas.
 When you receive notifications from SwiftReach, we want you to know that the situation is serious and to seek additional information from your preferred media outlets.